 For this, you will need a voltmeter.
 Select the 12 or 20 volt scale, and connect the volt meter red positive test lead to the battery positive (+) terminal, and the black negative test lead to the battery negative (-) terminal.Checking base battery voltage with a voltmeter.

-A fully charged battery should read about 12.6 volts.
-If the battery reads 12.4 volts or less, it is low (discharged) and needs to be recharged.Battery Voltage and State of Charge:
+A fully charged battery should read over 12.6 volts.
+If the battery reads 12.45 volts or less, it is low (less than 75 percent charged) and needs to be recharged.Battery Voltage and State of Charge:

 After charging the battery or jump starting the car, connect the voltmeter to the battery the same as before and not the charging voltage.
-A charging system that is operating normally should produce about 13.5 to 14.5 or more volts at idle.
-If the charging voltage is less than 13.5 volts, the alternator is not putting out enough current to keep the battery charged.
+A charging system that is operating normally should produce about 13.8 to 14.3 or more volts at idle.
+If the charging voltage is less than 13.0 volts, the alternator is not putting out enough voltage and current to keep the battery charged.
 You should have the alternator tested (or bench tested at an auto parts store).
 If the current output is not up to specifications, replace the alternator.Charging voltage with engine idling should be 13.5 to 14.5 volts.

 After the battery has been recharged, the battery should also be tested to see if it is capable of holding a charge.
 This can be done with a hand-held electronic battery tester or a conventional load tester.
 The tester will tell you if the battery is good or bad.
 NOTE: Load testers require the battery to be fully charged for accurate test results.
 By comparison, most electronic testers will give reliable test results even if the battery is not fully charged.
 If the battery fails a load test, it needs to be replaced.